yext/answers-search-ui/README.md

   container: '.universal-results-container',
   // Optional, configuration for each vertical's results
   config: {
-    'locations': { // The verticalKey
+    'people': { // The verticalKey
       card: {
         // Configuration for the cards in this vertical, see Cards },